Banks and Financial Services

 What is telephony fraud?

 Telephony fraud is the act of making money illegally from a communication service provider or its customers through the use of telecommunications services.
-Telephony fraud can take many forms, for example, infiltrating a telephony network or using rogue operators to redirect calls/texts to international premium rate numbers, among others.
+It can take many forms, for example, infiltrating a telephony network or using rogue operators to redirect calls and texts to international premium rate numbers, among others.

 Exploring the types of telecom fraud

-OBR Fraud: OBR (Outbound Revenue Fraud) is a type of fraud that occurs when individuals or entities manipulate outbound telecommunications traffic to generate illicit revenue.
-Fraudsters often exploit vulnerabilities in telecom networks to place large volumes of outbound calls, typically to premium-rate numbers or international destinations with high termination fees.
-By artificially inflating call volumes, they aim to profit from the revenue-sharing arrangements between telecom operators.
+• OBR fraud: OBR (Outbound Revenue Fraud) occurs when individuals or entities manipulate outbound telecommunications traffic to generate illicit revenue.
+Fraudsters exploit vulnerabilities in telecom networks to place large volumes of outbound calls, typically to premium-rate numbers or international destinations with high termination fees, artificially inflating call volumes to profit from revenue-sharing arrangements between telecom operators.

-Wangiri Fraud: Also known as “one-ring” or “missed call” fraud, is a deceptive telecommunications scam where fraudsters utilise automated systems to make brief, usually one-ring, calls to a large number of random phone numbers.
+• Wangiri fraud: also known as “one-ring” or “missed call” fraud, this is a deceptive telecommunications scam where fraudsters use automated systems to make brief, usually one-ring, calls to a large number of random phone numbers.
 The intention is to entice recipients to return the missed call, often to premium-rate numbers or international destinations with high call charges.

-Account Takeover: Account takeover fraud occurs when unauthorised individuals gain access to a person’s or organisation’s account by stealing their login credentials or personal information.
-Once access is obtained, the fraudsters can manipulate the account for their own gain, often by making unauthorised transactions, changing account settings, or accessing sensitive data.
+• Account takeover: account takeover fraud occurs when unauthorised individuals gain access to a person’s or organisation’s account by stealing their login credentials or personal information.
+Once access is obtained, fraudsters can manipulate the account for their own gain, often by making unauthorised transactions, changing account settings, or accessing sensitive data.

 In this article, we’ll examine some of the essential best practices which can help you protect your customers and business alike.